 - Listening report: See how one of your alerts is performing online.
 This could be your own brand, but it might also be a trending industry topic, or any other keywords you choose to track.

-- Competitive report: This lets you compare two or more alerts.
+- Comparative Report: This lets you compare two or more alerts.
 These might be your competitors, trending topics, or your own marketing campaigns.

-- Mentions report: This gives you a list of all your mentions for a certain alert.
+- Mentions List Report: This gives you a list of all your mentions for a certain alert.
 You can filter this list and choose the time frame, so you never have to copy/paste countless mentions.
 No more boring press review!

 - Twitter/Facebook account: These reports analyze your connected social media accounts.
 Information includes your follower growth, engagement rate, and more.